 Buying a used car can be daunting.
-No one wants to mistakenly purchase a “lemon” car, rife with defects that aren’t apparent at first sight.
+No one wants to mistakenly purchase a “lemon” car, riddled with defects that aren’t apparent at first sight.
 Thankfully, there are many resources and tools that can help you make an educated buying decision.
 Take the guesswork out of car shopping by following these used car buying tips and reviewing our used car inspection checklist.
-Here is a quick overview of the steps you should take:

 - Set a budget and stick to it

 - Have questions ready for when you contact the seller

 - Take a test drive in the used car

 - Research car financing options

 1. Do some general used car research

 Before you go to the dealer and start looking at cars, make a list of the car models you’re targeting.
 Once you have your list, research each car model to find out common defects, repair costs and price points when they begin to age.
 With your research in hand, you’ll enter the market with some bargaining power and a keen eye for the weak points in each car model.

 2. Set a budget and stick to it

 When purchasing a car, you will want to make a down payment of at least 20% if you plan on taking out a loan; this will lower your monthly payments.
 You may want to consider paying even more upfront, as pre-owned vehicles can often need more repairs in a short period of time than a newer car would.
 In addition to repair costs, it is also a good idea to research car insurance quotes and how much gas the vehicle will use.